mecc-monash/rbc/sensing_tutorial.md

 }
 ```

-But what you will get from the Echo pin will be double that number because the sound wave needs to travel forward and bounce backward.
-So in order to get the distance in cm we need to multiply the received travel time value from the echo pin by 0.034 cm/us (speed of souund) and divide it by 2.
+But what you will get from the Echo pin will be double that number because the sound wave needs to travel forward to the target, bounce backward and return to the sensor.
+So in order to get the distance in cm we need to multiply the received travel time value from the echo pin by 0.034 cm/us (speed of souund) **and*** divide it by 2.

 ```C++
 void loop()